darkxst/ha-operating-system/README.md

 # HAOS for Sonoff iHost

-This is a port of HAOS to run on Sonoff iHost.
+This is an unofficial port of [Home Assistant Operating System (HAOS)](https://github.com/home-assistant/operating-system) to run on [Sonoff iHost (Smart Home Hub Appliance) hardware by ITead](https://itead.cc/product/sonoff-ihost-smart-home-hub/).

-Documentation specific to this port is in the [Wiki](https://github.com/darkxst/ha-operating-system/wiki/HAOS-on-Sonoff-iHost)
+Documentation specific to this port is in this wiki -> https://github.com/darkxst/ha-operating-system/wiki/HAOS-on-Sonoff-iHost

+A reason for using this port is that this hardware represents one of the most inexpensive ways to run HAOS on a decent dedicated appliance, and another reason is repurposing the hardware Sonoff iHost if you have outgrown its own built-in features, functions and supported devices.

+(FYI, compared to the official [Home Assistant Green](https://www.home-assistant.io/green/), Sonoff iHost comes with build-in Zigbee Coordinator, similar to [Home Assistant Yellow](https://www.home-assistant.io/yellow/)).

 ## Home Assistant Operating System

-Home Assistant Operating System (formerly HassOS) is a Linux based operating system optimized to host [Home Assistant](https://www.home-assistant.io) and its [Add-ons](https://www.home-assistant.io/addons/).
+Home Assistant Operating System (a.k.a.
+Hass.io/Hassio formerly HassOS) is a Linux-based operating system optimized to host [Home Assistant](https://www.home-assistant.io) and its [Add-ons](https://www.home-assistant.io/addons/).
+Home Assistant OS is an all-in solution and has a management user interface that can be used from the Home Assistant's frontend.

+Home Assistant OS itself is a combination of Home Assistant's [core](https://github.com/home-assistant/core), [frontend](https://github.com/home-assistant/frontend), [supervisor](https://github.com/home-assistant/supervisor), [addons](https://github.com/home-assistant/addons), and tools which allows users to easily run and maintain it different computer platforms without maintaining a operating system separately.

 Home Assistant Operating System uses Docker as its container engine.
 By default it deploys the Home Assistant Supervisor as a container.
 Home Assistant Supervisor in turn uses the Docker container engine to control Home Assistant Core and Add-Ons in separate containers.
 Home Assistant Operating System is **not** based on a regular Linux distribution like Ubuntu.
 It is built using [Buildroot](https://buildroot.org/) and it is optimized to run Home Assistant.